-I wrote this literally right after after my husband and I returned from our fall vacation.
-Our children are 22 and 17 so this was our first vacation together as "an old married couple" without the kids (we are both 43).
-We decided it would be fun to go to Tunica, Mississippi over a long weekend.
-We had been there once before with some relatives when the kids were younger and thought it would be a fun place to experience "just the two of us".
+I wrote this right after my husband and I returned from our fall vacation.
+Our children are 22 and 17, so this was our first vacation together as "an old married couple" without the kids (we are both 43).
+We decided it would be fun to go to Tunica, Mississippi, over a long weekend.
+We had been there once before with some relatives when the kids were younger and thought it would be a fun place to experience "just the two of us."

 The Good: Our Room at the Gold Strike